Rotatable Antenna-Enabled Mobile Edge Computing: System Model And Problem Formulation

-\textit{2) Edge Computing:} We assume that the edge computing for the $k$-th device commences only after all its task bits have been fully offloaded.
-Specifically, the total latency of edge computing contains two parts: the data transmission time from the device to the BS and the computation time at the MEC server.
-The MEC server allocates computing resource $f_k^e$ for device $k$, which satisfies:
+\textit{2) Edge Computing:} We assume that edge computing for device $k$ starts after all its task bits have been offloaded.
+The edge latency consists of the transmission time from the device to the BS and the computation time at the MEC server.
+The MEC server allocates computing resource $f_k^e$ to device $k$, satisfying